Kitty Black Perkins

-Life and career
+Louvenia "Kitty" Black Perkins is an African American fashion designer.
+The majority of her career was spent designing clothing for Barbie dolls.
+She designed the first Black Barbie in the late 1970s; previous Black dolls in the line were marketed as Barbie's friends.

+Early life and education

-An African-American woman, Kitty was born February 13, 1948, in racially segregated Spartanburg, South Carolina.
+Black Perkins was born in racially segregated Spartanburg, South Carolina.
 The daughter of Luther Black and Helen Goode Black, she is one of seven children.
-She graduated from Carver High School, Spartanburg's black High School, which closed when the school system was desegregated in 1970.
-In 1967 she moved to California, attending Los Angeles Trade Technical College.
+In 1967 she graduated from Carver High School, Spartanburg's Black high school, which closed when the school system was desegregated in 1970.
+She moved to California to attend Los Angeles Trade Technical College.
 Black graduated with an associate degree in fashion design in 1971.

+Career

-She worked in non-doll fashion for six years before responding to a blind classified ad from Mattel.
+Black Perkins worked in non-doll fashion for six years before responding to a blind classified ad from Mattel.
 She reports never having had a Barbie doll until she purchased one to prepare for the interview.
 She became principal designer for Barbie in 1978.
 In 1991 The Los Angeles Times reported that Black-Perkins was responsible for over 100 designs a year, amounting to over one fifth of all of the designs for Barbie.
 She has received the doll industry's highest honor, the Doll of the Year (DOTY) award.